-The Shelia Bird Group, The Neighbourhood and Hawkins\Brown have developed a shared vision for The Rooftop Project (atop 26 Lever Street).
+The Sheila Bird Group and Hawkins\Brown have developed a shared vision for The Rooftop Project atop 26 Lever Street, Manchester.

 The extension will create additional commercial floor space of circa 400m sq – one full floor (4th), and connected by an internal accommodation stair to the third floor.
 The Rooftop Project will sensitively connect back into the existing fourth floor at 24 Lever Street through existing apertures as well as reconciling interstitial spaces at third floor.
 External shared amenity space will be created at the rooftop level and will be served by a new/dedicated circulation.

 Critically the project presents a unique opportunity to make the rooftop ‘garden’ initiative permanent; to support the community facing side of the building and provide a great event space for shared use, including dedicated WC’s, storage space, better power, lighting and servicing and potential for cover in bad weather.